sagecodes/intro-tableau/fremont-step-by-step.md

 Neat!
 We can see that they're similar looking, but slightly different!

 Now if we hover over our lines the tulip displays values from both sidewalks.
-Tableau is gussguessinging we would want to compare them!
+Tableau is guessing we would want to compare them!